gulgle-project/gulgle/README.md

 # Gulgle - Custom bangs and more

 DuckDuckGo's bang redirects are too slow.
 Add the following URL as a custom search engine to your browser.
-Enables all of DuckDuckGo's bangs to work, but much faster.
+Enables all of  ~~~DuckDuckGo's~~~Kagi's bangs to work, but much faster.

 ```
 https://gulgle.guldner.eu?q=%s